 Botany Enthusiasts Club

-The Botany Enthusiasts Club (BEC) is the first and only Botany Club at UBC, and the only student club directly affiliated with the UBC Department of Botany.
-BEC seeks to bring together UBC faculty members, graduate students, and undergraduates who share a passion for the discipline of botany and/or a general interest in plants.
-Throughout the Winter Session, the executive members of BEC organize a variety of plant-related activities and events that promote the building of a community of plant admirers at UBC (please check below for the schedule of events).
-Everyone is welcomed and encouraged to attend these events, as long as they share our love for plants.
+The Botany Enthusiasts Club is the first and only Botany Club at UBC, directly affiliated with the UBC Department of Botany.
+We seek to bring together UBC faculty members, graduate students, and undergraduates who share a passion for the discipline of botany and/or a general interest in plants.
+Join us for a variety of plant-related activities and events that promote building a community of plant admirers and lovers at UBC.

-CUS Sustainability is a service within Commerce Undergraduate Society and has been running since 2007.
-Its vision is to completely fill the void of business sustainability knowledge and action.
-The 15-20 person team runs an annual business sustainability conference Chasing Sustainability each fall; co-hosts the Ernst & Young Sustainability Case Competition; hosts speakers from business service sectors; and works with the Sauder School of Business to make sustainability a topic in the classroom and in the maintenance of the Henry Angus building.
-Connect with us!
+Sustainability is a group within the Commerce Undergraduate Society and has been running since 2007.
+Our vision is to fill the void of business sustainability knowledge and action.
+Each fall, we host an annual business sustainability conference, Chasing Sustainability, and co-host the Ernst & Young Sustainability Case Competition.
+We also host speakers from business service sectors and work with the Sauder School of Business to incorporate sustainability in classrooms.

 Engineers for a Sustainable World